Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract4_Redacted.md

 SPECIFIC REIMBURSEMENT TERMS
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the 7 Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described .
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the commer Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The 7 Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
+The L gsm Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
-LY ospital
+Po ospital
-Billing Cod Rate/Methodolog
+Billing Code | __ RatelMethodolog)
-Inpatient Services Applicable Revenue Codes _ | Rate from CMS Medicare Per Diem Administrative Contractor letter multiplied by one hundred percent (100%)
+Inpatient Services Applicable Revenue Codes _ | Rate from CMS Medicare Per Diem Administrative Contractor letter multiplied by one hundred percent (100%
-Inpatient Psychiatric Applicable Revenue Codes | Medicare Inpatient NIA Services Psychiatric Facility
+Inpatient Psychiatric Applicable Revenue Codes | Medicare Inpatient N/A Services Psychiatric Facility
 Prospective Payment
 System multiplied by one
-hundred percent (100%)
+hundred percent (100%
-Inpatient Rehabilitation Applicable Revenue Codes | Medicare Inpatient NIA Services Rehabilitation Facility
+Inpatient Rehabilitation Applicable Revenue Codes | Medicare Inpatient N/A Services Rehabilitation Facility
 Prospective Payment
 System multiplied by one
-hundred percent (100%)
+hundred percent (100%
-Inpatient Skilled Nursing Type of Bill 18x with Rate from CMS Medicare Per Diem Services (Swing Bed) Applicable Revenue Administrative Contractor Code(s) letter multiplied by one hundred percent (100%)
+Inpatient Skilled Nursing Type of Bill 18x with Rate from CMS Medicare Per Diem Services (Swing Bed) Applicable Revenue Administrative Contractor Code(s) letter multiplied by one hundred percent (100%
-Outpatient Services Applicable CPT/HCPCS Rate from CMS Medicare Percentage Codes Administrative Contractor letter multiplied by one hundred percent (100%)
+Outpatient Services Applicable CPT/HCPCS Rate from CMS Medicare Percentage Codes Administrative Contractor letter multiplied by one hundred percent (100%
+Provider shall furnish Plan with a CMS Medicare Administrative Contractor letter at least once every twelve (12) moanthc ianthin thirts (QN\ davc nf tho dAato it raoaraoansoc tho lottor fram itc AAodicrara Adminictratinso Contrartar